The Slaver Weapon: Legacy

 Following production of "The Slaver Weapon", Niven returned to his Known Space concept and began to expand it.
 "The Borderland of Sol" was developed from his original pitch for The Animated Series and was first published in Analog magazine in January 1975, and republished in the collection Tales of Known Space in the same year.
 It was awarded the Hugo Award for Best Novelette in 1976, and republished as part of the novel Crashlander in 1994.
 Niven later wrote a storyline in the syndicated Star Trek newspaper comic strip entitled "The Wristwatch Plantation", which re-introduced the Kzinti to that universe once more.

 While production was under way on the fourth season of Star Trek: Enterprise, Niven commented that he was aware of efforts to re-introduce the Kzinti into the Star Trek franchise, and had "always hoped [they] could make it work."
 At the same time, the Kzinti were featured in the Star Trek Communicator magazine as one of the alien races representing the seven deadly sins, with the Kzinti being specifically related to lust.
 This was because of the Kzinti's need to feed on the flesh of others being "gastronomic instead of carnal" which meant that they are seen as "sensual, without being overtly sexual."
 A CGI animated film called Star Trek: Lions of the Night was in development by writer Jimmy Diggs at the time, which would have had Captain Hikaru Sulu attempting to prevent a Kzinti invasion of the Federation using the USS Enterprise (NCC-1701-B).
 Manny Coto, the show runner for Enterprise, had been pursuing the idea of including the Kzinti into the series for the fifth season called "Kilkenny Cats" based on the Diggs idea.
 However, the series was cancelled at the end of the fourth and the episode was never made.
 Josh Finney had been commissioned by Diggs to design a Kzinti vessel for the possible inclusion in the Enterprise episode.

-In the first season, episode 7 of Star Trek: Picard, Riker references this ST:TAS episode saying, "We've had a little trouble around here lately with the Kzinti.".
+In the Star Trek: Picard episode "Nepenthe", William Riker references "The Slaver Weapon" by saying, "We've had a little trouble around here lately with the Kzinti."

+A Kzin Starfleet officer appears in Star Trek: Lower Decks.